-78. The monitoring data collection function must be based on the application of precise rules as described in the Indicator Guidance Fact Sheets for each indicator.
-A prerequisite will be the assurance that data production through monitoring activities is managed in a uniform and standardized way through a systematic approach.

-79. In order to transmit the information from the periphery to the infoMAP platform in a congruent and consistent manner, the following actions must be implemented:

-- design of information flows: - analysis of the information that should be made available at the national level by peripheral systems (RACs, Countries, National institutes, etc.) and identification of information should be returned from central to peripheral level; - defining the channels through which this information should be transmitted (transmission mode). - creating information and coding standards in line with community standards.

-80. The proposal of information standards as a collection of names, definitions, and attributes about data elements that are being used for data exchange, in line with IMAP Common Indicators and data user needs, is elaborated by INFO/RAC, according to the Indicator Guidance Fact Sheets.
+- The monitoring data collection function must be based on the application of precise rules as described in the Indicator Guidance Fact Sheets for each indicator.
+A prerequisite will be the assurance that data production through monitoring activities is managed in a uniform and standardized way through a systematic approach. - In order to transmit the information from the periphery to the platform in a congruent and consistent manner, the following actions must be implemented: - design of information flows: - o analysis of the information that should be made available at the national level by peripheral systems (RACs, Contracting Parties, National institutes, etc.) and identification of information should be returned from central to peripheral level; - o defining the channels through which this information should be transmitted (transmission mode). - creating information and coding standards in line with community standards. - The proposal of data standards for data exchange, in line with IMAP Common Indicators and data user needs, is elaborated by INFO/RAC, according to the Indicator Guidance Fact Sheets.
 These information standards are made up of a set of spreadsheets containing detailed data tables and data dictionaries supported by compilation guidelines to ensure that the data can be easily verified, analyzed and clearly interpreted.
-The information standards will be uploaded on the repository of the PIS.
+The data standards will be uploaded on IMAP Pilot Info System.